 The canned pumpkin, cranberries, and warm spices make these wheat-less cups taste just like the holidays.
 But since they require just ten minutes in the oven, they make a tasty, gluten-free and portable breakfast any time of year.

-Thanks to this blogger subbing out the butter and refined sugar for more nutritious ingredients like almond butter, wheat germ, and just a touch of honey, it’s perfectly acceptable to be eating cookie dough for breakfast.
+Thanks to this blogger subbing out the butter and refined sugar for more nutritious ingredients like almond butter, wheat germ, and just a touch of honey (use maple syrup or agave to go full vegan), it’s perfectly acceptable to be eating cookie dough for breakfast.
 Grab a handful of these energy-rich morsels on your way out the door; they may be small, but they’re dense enough to fuel you for a while!

 If you’ve got leftover cooked brown rice handy, this breakfast comes together in just ten minutes.
 Cook the grains over low heat until the almond milk thickens them up, and you’ve got a gluten-free, porridge style bowl ready for your favorite toppings!